When does a home equity loan make sense? | CNN Underscored

 Related: How to instantly improve your credit scores for free with Experian Boost.

 To qualify for a home equity loan, you’ll also need to be able to prove your ability to repay.
-You can typically do this by presenting pay stubs or proof of any other ongoing source of income you have, such as investments or self employment income.
+You can typically do this by presenting pay stubs or proof of any other ongoing source of income you have, such as investments or self-employment income.
 If your home is owned by both you and your spouse together, you should be able to use your joint income to qualify for a home equity loan.

 Finally, a home equity lender will consider your debt-to-income ratio, which is how much debt you already have in relation to the income you bring in.
 Generally speaking, lenders prefer consumers with debt-to-income ratios of 43% or below.